MalgoCoder54/malgocoder54.github.io/_posts/2023-12-15-ricreate-landscapes.md

 ---

-I hope this story inspires you to explore the possibilities offered by Bing Chat & by Designer.
+I hope this story inspires you to explore the possibilities offered by Copilot & by Designer.
 Whether it's recreating your favorite coffee shop or imagining a completely new place, I can't wait to see where your creativity will take you!
 Let me know in the comment on Linkedin page or in the Discussion in my repo!